OpenSDN-io/tf-charms/manual-deploy.md

     Configure machines for memory, cores and disk sizes.
 The following constraints are given for example as minimal requirments.
     ```
-    juju add-machine --constraints mem=8G cores=2 root-disk=40G --series=xenial   #for openstack machine(s) 0
+    juju add-machine --constraints mem=8G cores=2 root-disk=40G --series=bionic   #for openstack machine(s) 0
-    juju add-machine --constraints mem=7G cores=4 root-disk=40G --series=xenial   #for compute machine(s) 1,(3)
+    juju add-machine --constraints mem=7G cores=4 root-disk=40G --series=bionic   #for compute machine(s) 1,(3)
-    juju add-machine --constraints mem=15G cores=2 root-disk=300G --series=xenial #for contrail  machine 2
+    juju add-machine --constraints mem=15G cores=2 root-disk=300G --series=bionic #for contrail  machine 2
     ```

 2. Deploy openstack services.
-Here and later the xenial series are used, if you use others you may change it.
+Here and later the bionic series are used, if you use others you may change it.

     Some of applications may need an additional configuration.
 You can configure it
     - by using a yaml-formatted file